-- 224. High Barriers to Entry.
+- 229. High Barriers to Entry.
 The intended effect of a conspiracy to fix prices, either explicitly (as is the case here with the Georgia Dock benchmark price index) and through restricting supply (which Defendants also did) is to generate higher profits for the participants.
 The normal impact of the artificially higher profits is to draw other profit seeking companies into the market.
-In industries with substantial barriers to entry, such as the U.S. chicken market, however, companies-such as Defendants-are able to raise prices above competitive levels and still earn above-normal levels of profits. - the trend of increasing consolidation, with larger vertically integrated companies increasing their control over the industry.
+In industries with substantial barriers to entry, such as the U.S. chicken market, however, companies-such as Defendants-are able to raise prices above competitive levels and still earn above-normal levels of profits. - 230.
+The existence of high entry barriers in the U.S. chicken market is demonstrated by the trend of increasing consolidation, with larger vertically integrated companies increasing their control over the industry.
 Beyond the issue of vertical integration, there is a wide range of government food safety, worker safety, and environmental regulations that must be addressed by any new entrant into the chicken market.
 The existence of low, and highly variable, profit margins also act as significant barriers to entry.
 With such barriers to entry, companies that have the available resources and significant start-up capital to enter the market and benefit from economies of scale are able to reduce their average cost by producing more.
 Companies already in the market such as Defendants are motivated to exclude other companies from the market to maintain their coordinated supply restriction conspiracy, and ultimately keep prices at artificially inflated levels.